yatindra-krishna/Liaplus-ai/README.md

 Basic Backups Only	4-8 hours	24 hours
 Automated Backups + Geo-Replication	1-2 hours	15 minutes
 Full HA with Multi-Region Failover	Near Zero (< 5 min)	Near Zero (< 1 min)

-A mix of automated backups, geo-redundancy, and high availability ensures a robust disaster recovery plan in Azure. 🚀

-✅ Key Takeaways

-• Define RTO & RPO based on business needs.
-• Automate backups for VMs, databases, and storage.
-• Enable geo-replication for mission-critical applications.
-• Regularly test the DR plan to ensure quick recovery.

-This structured document is ready for direct use in enterprise documentation.
-Let me know if you need any refinements! 😊